 President Donald J. Trump has vowed to repeal and replace the Affordable Care Act.
-It’s too early to say for certain, but it’s likely the Obamacare fine will eventually be eliminated.
+It’s too early to say for certain, but the Obamacare fine may eventually be eliminated.

 He has already issued an executive order to, “minimize the unwarranted economic and regulatory burdens of the Act” but the language is widely considered to be vague.
 It’s important to understand that the law has NOT been repealed!

-While the Obamacare penalty hasn’t officially been eliminated, the IRS has recently stated they won’t be rejecting returns that withhold personal healthcare coverage status information.
+Adding to the Obamacare penalty confusion is the fact that the IRS has recently stated they won’t be rejecting returns that withhold personal healthcare coverage status information.

-Nevertheless, the ACA’s individual fine provision remains intact as tax season fast approaches!
+Nevertheless, the ACA’s individual fine provision remains in effect as tax filing season fast approaches!

 Unpopular Individual Mandate